On this page you will find Johor Bahru Train information for destinations throughout Malaysia.

 Taman Negara National Park

-The gateway town of Jerantut can be reached by train from JB with the same two services that travel to Kota Bharu.
+The gateway town of Jerantut can be reached by train from JB with the same train services that travel to Kota Bharu.

 This route has plenty of other places for you to stop along its line that may be of interest to you.